Warchant - Ham-alytics: Round 3 for FSU-UNC (ACC tourney semifinal edition)

 If you watched how the Heels closed out Virginia Tech on Thursday, it was clear there was no bad perimeter look in the second half.
 The reason?
 Sensing exhaustion from the Hokies, Roy Williams rotated a slew of big bodies who were fresh enough to clean up seemingly every errant shot.
 In the game’s defining moments, North Carolina enjoyed the freedom of hoisting jumpers and runners at the rim, with the worst-case scenario being a second-chance look.

-To that end, in their last four games, the Tar Heels have missed 160 shots from the field.
-They have rebounded 68 of those misses – a 42.5 percent clip on the offensive glass.
+To that end, in their last four games, the Tar Heels have missed 140 shots from the field.
+They have rebounded 74 of those misses – an unreal 52.9 percent clip on the offensive glass.
 For the Seminoles on Friday night, the possession is not over until they pay the price to secure a Carolina miss.

 The Season Series, North Carolina Offense